ppamidimarri/TCM2ndHome/README.md

 This is an extension of my [TeslaCamMerge project](https://github.com/ppamidimarri/TeslaCamMerge) to support two home locations, with a main home and a weekend home.

-A Jetson Nano runs at the main home and a Pi 4B runs at the weekend home.
+A Jetson Nano runs at the primary home and a Pi 4B runs at the second home.
 Both devices host an SMB share with the exact same credentials.
-When I park at the weekend home, the Pi Zero W in the car archives the clips, and then Jetson Nano at the main home pulls those files from the weekend home's Pi 4B and merges them.
+When I park at the second home, the Pi Zero W in the car archives the clips, and then Jetson Nano at the primary home pulls those files from the second home's Pi 4B and merges them.

 ## Prerequisites